- Soccer Referee Resources

 Thanks for the question.

 Its a strange one in that the defender raises his hands to seemingly prevent a collision with his goalkeeper who has come out to collect the ball and the defenders raised arms knocks the ball out of his goalkeeper’s possession.
+One can certainly opine that the raised hands are a consequence of, and justifiable by, the player’s body movement for that specific situation.

 The highlights do not show what happened to the ball after it is knocked out of the grasp of the goalkeeper.
 All I saw was the incident plus a caution for a defender after the VAR review and the penalty award.
 The caution I believe was for dissent.